gVkWY8NJAa/ProFootballRef/README.md

 from ProFootballRef.Parsers import PlayerParser
 ```

 First we need to generate pages to scrape based on position.
-There are two arguments that need to be passed to do this.
+This is a two step process.
 1. Pass a position to the **GetPositionLinks()** class: passing, receiving, rushing, kicking, or defense.
 This tells the class which url it needs to request.
 2. Pass a season (year) to the **player_links()** function to get the players of the corresponding position who played during the season.